Mycroft-s/MycroftMeng.github.io/_pages/cv.md

 ### **Leader & Researcher**, CHCN-BTH Research Group, National Key Research and Development Plan
 *Project*: A Cohort Study of Natural Population with Chronic Diseases in Living Communities of the Beijing-Tianjin-Hebei Region (Project No. 2016YFC0900603)
 *Duration*: 07/2020—12/2020
-- Assisted in recruiting volunteers and organizing biological specimen repositories
+- Assisted in recruiting more than volunteers and organizing biological specimen repositories

 ---